-Students are asked to deposit one copy of their thesis with the Department.
+Students should aim to write (the equivalent of) a publishable paper for an academic journal.
+They are discouraged from embarking on extensive data collection of their own for their thesis work as this is not usually practicable within the timescale of the MSc.
 Students working with data that is not publicly available must ensure that examiners will be able to access data if required.
 The thesis should contain details of how such access can be obtained.
-Students who make use of materials in languages other than English must, on request of the examiners, make available English translations (e.g. of transcriptions, code books, etc.,) within a time period specified by the examiners, not usually expected to be more than one month.
+Students who make use of materials in languages other than English must, on request of the examiners, make available English translations (e.g. of transcriptions, code books, etc.) within a time period specified by the examiners, not usually expected to be more than one month.
 All students must complete a Research Ethics Checklist.